Reading Level: 3 (Grade 3)

 - Would a marmot see or hear you coming down the trail?

-- Why might the hoary marmot have many different fur colors?
+- Why might the hoary marmot have different fur colors?

 Compound Words